Arellano-Jann/Travel-Notes/STAT 314/Midterm.md

   - **c. all 12-ounce beer bottles filled by this machine at the brewery.**
   - d. all beer bottles from this brewery.

+This is not A because it’s a population and not a sample.
+Furthermore, C is the most accurate.

 ---

 ### **31. The amount of beer per bottle has a distribution that is:**